xie-qianyue/NodeTutorial/README.md

 superagent : ajax utility;
 cheerio : JQuery utility on the server side;
 eventproxy : a utility simplifies event handler process.

+This tutorial project is under MIT license.
+Thanks to [alsotang](https://github.com/alsotang/node-lessons).
+This project is inspired and referrenced to his tutorial project.